 version 18.104.22.168 does not receive the port information for DKC1 side correctly from the SVP.

 Unfortunately there is no workaround at present.
 The permanent fix will be to upgrade to the new code.

 You can see the status of this APAR here: http://www.ibm.com/support/docview.wss?uid=swg1IT25032

-When submitting 2 tiering jobs to run at the same time or overlap, they may stall and fail to complete.
-Some optimization tasks may complete correctly, but at some point the tasks may hang.
-There are no errors displayed, and the logs indicate that the jobs are still running, however once they stall no further tasks are updated or completed.
-This can happen for the first tiering job or for both.
+When submitting two tiering tasks to run at the same time or overlap their running times, they might stall and fail to complete.
+There are no errors displayed, and the logs indicate that the tasks are still running, however if they stall no further tasks are updated or completed.
+This situation can occur for the first tiering task or for both.

-The work around is submitting one tiering job at a time, and waiting for it to complete before submitting another tiering job.
+To avoid this problem, submit one tiering task at a time and waitr for it to complete before submitting another tiering task.